Latvian–Soviet Peace Treaty: Background

-Provisions of the treaty
+Provisions

 The treaty had twenty-three articles and dealt with the sovereignty of the state of Latvia.
 The first article stated that "The state of war existing between the Parties shall be ended as of the effective date of this Peace Treaty."
 Article 2 declared the independence and sovereignty of Latvia and Article 3 set the borders of the State of Latvia, while also creating deadlines by which foreign troops should leave.
 Articles 4-6 dealt with military affairs and war damage, Article 7 with provisions for the return of prisoners of war, should they desire to return.
 Articles 8 through 9 concerned citizenship, repatriation of refugees, and property claims.
 Adults aged 18 or older were free to choose either Latvian or Russian citizenship, the default being that individuals were citizens of the state in which they resided at the time the treaty was signed.
 Articles 11 through 16 dealt with reparations Russia was to make to the Latvian state and its citizens.
 Articles 17 and 18 dealt with commercial, transit, postal and navigation arrangements and Article 19 with diplomatic relations.
 Article 20 address nationality issues and Article 21 established a commission to handle issues of mutual interest.
 Articles 22 and 23 deal with treaty technicalities such as language and ratification.

-Effects of the treaty
+Effects

 While the treaty included provisions for reparations, Latvia had no practical recourse for recovering its industrial infrastructure, much of which had been taken to Russia.
 Agriculture and the requisite land reform became the focus for economic development in the new state.